donkirkby/chess-kit/raw_rules/new_rules.md

 together to eliminate as many *types* of pieces as you can.

 ### Equipment
-A standard chess set and 34 cards from a standard deck of 54 cards.
-You will use the 2 jokers, plus cards to match the chess pieces:
+A standard chess set and 32 cards from a standard deck of 52 cards.
+You will use cards to match the chess pieces:

-* Wild - 2 Jokers
 * White King - King of Hearts
 * White Queen - Queen of Hearts
 * White Rooks - 10 of Hearts and Diamonds
 * White Bishops  - 9 of Hearts and Diamonds
 * White Knights - 8 of Hearts and Diamonds
 * White Pawns - 2-5 of Hearts and Diamonds
-* Black King - K of Spades
+* Black King - King of Spades
-* Black Queen - Q of Spades
+* Black Queen - Queen of Spades
 * Black Rooks - 10 of Spades and Clubs
 * Black Bishops  - 9 of Spades and Clubs
 * Black Knights - 8 of Spades and Clubs